decaporg/decap-cms/website/content/docs/known-issues-and-solutions.md

 Credits to [Amadeusz Annissimo ](https://github.com/amadeann).

 #### 5. Netlify CMS local update doesn't reflect.

-You can either disable `gatsby-plugin-offline` or remove `CMS/` from the list of directories to cache via https://www.gatsbyjs.org/packages/gatsby-plugin-offline/#overriding-workbox-configuration.
+You can either disable `gatsby-plugin-offline` or remove `CMS/` from the list of directories to cache ([check here](https://www.gatsbyjs.org/packages/gatsby-plugin-offline/#overriding-workbox-configuration)).

 In case you want to remove `gatsby-plugin-offline` from your site, follow these steps.

 1. Run these

 ```
 npm uninstall gatsby-plugin-offline
 npm install gatsby-plugin-remove-serviceworker
 ```

-2. Then update your gatsby-config.js file
+2. Then update your `gatsby-config.js` file

 ```
  plugins: [
  -  `gatsby-plugin-offline`,
  +  `gatsby-plugin-remove-serviceworker`,
  ]
 ```